Honda City: Thailand

 In Thailand, the City is powered by a 1.0-litre VTEC Turbo petrol engine mated to a CVT.
 The smaller engine and the low emission output makes it the first City to qualify the Eco Car tax incentive.
 Among the conditions of the tax incentive are Euro 5 compliance, emissions below 100 g/km, and a fuel consumption not exceeding 23.25 km/L. The Thailand-spec City has a rated fuel consumption of 23.8 km/L. Other aspects of the Phase 2 Eco Car regulation include the fitment of various safety systems such as ABS, EBD, BA and VSA as standard across the range.
 It is available in four trim levels: S, V, SV and RS.
 Sales began in Thailand on 24 December 2019.

 The City Hatchback debuted in Thailand on 24 November 2020, it is offered in three trim levels: S+, SV and RS.

 The City e:HEV RS was also launched in the country in the same day.
 The e:HEV version gets several additional features over the petrol RS, including paddle shift to adjust the regenerative braking intensity, a 7.0-inch instrument cluster display, Honda LaneWatch blind spot camera, rear AC vents, and rear disc brakes which in turn allows for an electric parking brake to be installed.
 The City Hatchback e:HEV RS was also launched in Thailand on 24 June 2021, with similar features as the sedan version.

-The facelifted City was launched in the Thai market on 5 July 2023, it is available in three trim levels: V, SV and RS.
+The first-facelifted City was launched in the Thai market on 5 July 2023, it is available in three trim levels: V, SV and RS.
 It is powered with the same 1.0-litre VTEC Turbo petrol engine mated to a CVT for V, SV and RS trim levels, while the 1.5-litre e:HEV naturally-aspirated engine is available on SV and RS trim levels, the S Turbo trim was discontinued from the lineup, but the S Turbo trim was re-introduced on 22 March 2024.
 Honda Sensing suite of safety assist technologies is standard on all trim levels.
-The facelifted City Hatchback was also launched in the Thailand on 7 February 2024, it is available in five variants: S+, SV, RS, e:HEV SV and e:HEV RS.
+The first-facelifted City Hatchback was also launched in the Thailand on 7 February 2024, it is available in five variants: S+, SV, RS, e:HEV SV and e:HEV RS.
+In November 2025, the City was made available with The Black Outshine special edition variant based on the e:HEV SV variant, features black exterior elements.

+The second-facelifted City and City Hatchback was launched in the Thai market on 22 May 2026 and pricing was announced on 1 July 2026, it is available in four trim levels: S, V, SV and RS.
+It is powered with the same 1.0-litre VTEC Turbo petrol engine mated to a CVT for S trim levels, while the 1.5-litre e:HEV naturally-aspirated engine is available on V, SV and RS trim levels.